ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

 outermost stop.
 Please note: the non-redundant coordinates are based strictly on exact overlap of coordinates, not on partial overlaps.

-* Other features of NR files:
+* Other features of NR SV files:
    * variant calls are from germline samples only (no somatic)
    * placements are "BestAvailable" on the assembly (guarantees no duplicate placements for a variant)
    * placements are on finished chromosomes only (not on NT_ or NW_ contigs)